Skip to content

 The Contenders

-Tool Primary Strength AI Agent Free Tier Starting Price
+Tool Primary Strength AI Agent Free Tier Published Price (verified)

-Harness AIDA CI/CD pipeline intelligence Yes Yes (limited) ~$57/dev/mo
+Harness AIDA CI/CD pipeline intelligence Yes Yes (AIDA + 2,000 cloud credits/mo) Paid plans: contact sales

-Amazon Q Developer AWS-native DevOps assistant Yes Yes $19/user/mo (Pro)
+Amazon Q Developer AWS-native DevOps assistant Yes Yes (perpetual) $19/user/mo (Pro)

-Datadog Bits AI Incident response & observability Yes No Usage-based
+Datadog Bits AI Incident response & observability Yes Trial only AI Credits (separate from core usage)

 GitLab Duo Full DevSecOps AI layer Yes Limited $19/user/mo (Duo Pro)